 Designated first responder staff members have been trained in the use of the automated external defibrillator (AED) in case of cardiac arrest.
 AEDs are maintained regularly and kept in the Admissions Office, the Welding classroom, the IPS weight room, the Range classroom, and the IPS main office.
+AEDs are also located at each Instructional Service Center.
 A sign designating an AED is posted outside each area.